-We offer small group piano classes that are both exciting and effective.
+We offer online piano lessons as well as group piano classes for students of all ages and levels.
 Our goal is to nurture tomorrow's musicians through creativity, inspiration, and community.
 We strive to provide a high-quality and well-rounded music education that gives students the skills they need to enjoy music independently or with others.

 I love bringing students together in engaging music-making opportunities.
 My favorite moments are when students are able to help and support each other, both to reach a deeper understanding of our content and to make beautiful music with together.
 Such experiences can be so transformative and meaningful.